Root-107/Shader_Development/README.md

 # Shader_Development
+Cources -
-Learning shader development using - Unity 2018 Shaders and Effects Cookbook
+Unity 2018 Shaders and Effects Cookbook
+Shader development from scratch with CG